linux-system-roles/network/README.md

 The `name` identifies the connection profile.
-It is not the name of the networking interface for which the profile applies, though it makes sense to restrict the profile to an interface and name them the same.
+It is not the name of the networking interface for which the profile applies, though it makes sense to restrict the profile to an interface and give them the same name.
-Note also that you can have multiple profiles for the same device, of course at any time only one profile can be active.
+Note also that you can have multiple profiles for the same device, but of course only one profile can be active on the device at each time.
+Note that for NetworkManager, a connection can only be active at one device at a time.

 * For NetworkManager, the `name` translates to [`connection.id`](https://developer.gnome.org/NetworkManager/stable/nm-settings.html#nm-settings.property.connection.id).
   Altough NetworkManager supports multiple connections with the same `connection.id`,